 Did you know…

 Boil is the non-medical term for an abscess.
 There are two main types of abscesses- furuncle and carbuncle.
 Abscesses can grow in any solid tissue, such as the lungs, gums, tonsils, brains, and kidneys, but most often occur in the skin.
 In the skin, they usually start as bumpy, red, pus-filled lumps around a hair follicle.

 FREQUENTLY ASKED QUESTIONS

 Skin abscesses/boils occur due to the body attempting to protect itself from infection by creating a wall around a pimple.
 The abscess/boil wall seals the infected tissues from healthy cells as a defense mechanism to prevent the pus from affecting other tissues.
 However, it also prevents immune cells from attacking the bacteria in the pus, increasing pain and inflammation.

 What causes Abscesses/ Boils?

 Bacteria usually cause abscesses, typically the Staphylococcus aureus and methicillin-resistant Staphylococcus aureus (MRSA) bacteria.
 When these bacteria penetrate the skin through minor cuts, hair follicles, and wound edges, they cause infections.
 Other causes for abscesses can include parasites and foreign materials such as splinters, thorns, and injection needles.

 How is an Abscess treated?

-Contact Borealis Dermatology to schedule an appointment with Dr. Arora to see if you are a candidate for abscess/boil drainage.
+Contact Borealis Dermatology to schedule an appointment with one of our providers to treat and manage your abscess.
 Borealis Dermatology offers two convenient locations to provide various treatments for our patients in the Queens and Long Island areas.
 You can experience the highest medical and aesthetic expertise available through our treatment options by visiting our clinic.